decentr-vslam/decentr-vslam/README.md

 This implementation is based on the paper [Data-Efficient Decentralized Visual SLAM](https://arxiv.org/pdf/1710.05772.pdf) by Titus Cieslewski, Siddharth Choudhary and Davide Scaramuzza.

+Please refer to our [wiki](https://github.com/decentr-vslam/decentr-vslam/wiki) for further technical information.

 # 1. Getting Started

 You may want to reference our paper before running this code.
 Please ensure that you have all the listed prerequisites before proceeeding with installation and running the system.